kyri56xcaesar/MapReduce-engine-on-Kubernetes/README.md

 # Project 2024 katanemimena K8S map reduce

-## HOW TO USE so far.
+## HOW TO use locally so far.

-run: minikube start --vm-driver=docker
+1. run: minikube start --vm-driver=docker
     or make sure it is running: minikube status

 this will accomodate built the images directly to minikube